HL7/fhir-saner/input/pagecontent/phrase_book.md

 `Encounter.where(status='in-progress')` in FHIRPath.

 #### Active Encounters Within a Time Frame
-Both Encounter.period.start and Encounter.period.end can be tested for occurence on a specific day, or within a given date range, allowing for tests of Admit/Discharge/Transfer/Death by date.
+Both Encounter.period.start and Encounter.period.end can be tested for occurrence on a specific day, or within a given date range, allowing for tests of Admit/Discharge/Transfer/Death by date.

 If looking for encounters started yesterday, and today is September 1, 2020, the appropriate FHIR query is: